-Figure 6: Screenshot of the “Trends” tab which displays estimates of recruitment, stock size, and stock size relative to Blim (left panels) and mortality rates (F, M, Z, right panels).
+Figure 6: Screenshot of the “Trends” tab which displays stock status estimates (abundance, biomass, and biomass relative to Blim [average biomass through the 1980s]) on the left panel, and mortality rates (average F, M, and Z) on the right panel.

 From bespoke to general tools

 The interactive tools highlighted here were custom built to solve data visualization challenges that are common to many fisheries management organizations but the solutions presented are specific to the Northwest Atlantic Fisheries Centre.
 The concept is therefore broadly applicable, however, the underlying code will require modifications to accommodate region and stock specific data management and modelling approaches.
 Even within our own region, different approaches and needs meant that the code behind NCAM explorer (Supplement 2) required modifications when applied to a model developed for another cod stock.
 Nevertheless, considerable chunks of code were recycled and, in the process, new features were added to allow the visualization of multiple model configurations within the one dashboard.
 Additionally, a French colleague is currently modifying the tool to visualize output from SAM, a state-space stock assessment model widely used to assess ICES stocks (Nielsen and Berg 2014).
 Likewise, the concept behind RStrap Explorer and the tagging tool could be applied to other regions and the most efficient approach may be to build upon existing general frameworks (e.g. StoX software; Johnsen et al. 2019).
 These are, of course, early days in the development and application of interactive tools to stock assessment.
-Because the tools we highlight are themselves general, flexible and accessible, we suspect that bespoke applications will continue to be developed in parallel with more general stock assessment dashboards depending on user needs and preferences.
-Regardless of the approach, a common goal is to make the workflow more efficient, reproducible and transparent.
+Because the tools we highlight are themselves general, flexible, and accessible, we suspect that bespoke applications will continue to be developed in parallel with more general stock assessment dashboards depending on user needs and preferences.
+Regardless of the approach, a common goal is to make the workflow more efficient, reproducible, and transparent.

 Towards open stock assessment